Oiconomy Pricing – Disclosing Real Prices

 How does it work?

-The first necessary step is enabling a uniform and aggregable calculation of preventative costs for all aspects of sustainability (planet, people and prosperity) and transfer this information through the value chain.
+The first necessary step is enabling a uniform and aggregable calculation of preventative costs for all aspects of sustainability (planet, people and prosperity) which companies together with their main suppliers can use.
+The suppliers transfer this information through the value chain.
 This hidden price of avoiding negative product impacts is expressed in “Eco Social Cost Units (ESCUs)”, a virtual monetary unit.

 With these ESCUs, the Oiconomy standard provides a normalized way of measuring and communicating (un)sustainability throughout the product lifecycle.
 Added to the standard economical price of the product, the ESCU score represents the total costs of a fully sustainable alternative for the product.